 ASSISTANT COACH AT GEORGIA TECH

-In four years as an assistant coach under Paul Hewitt at Georgia Tech (2006-09) he helped coach the Yellow Jackets into the NCAA Tournament in 2007 and to seven victories over ranked teams in his four seasons with the Yellow Jackets.
-Included in the Jackets victories over ranked teams were wins over No. 4 ranked Wake Forest on January 31, 2009, No. 8 North Carolina on March 1, 2007 and No. 11 Duke on January 10, 2007.
-During his four seasons at Georgia Tech, he helped develop the careers of eight players who have or who are playing in the NBA including first round draft choices Thaddeus Young, Derrick Favors, Iman Shumpert and second round picks Gani Lawal and Glen Rice, Jr.
+In four years as an assistant coach under Paul Hewitt at Georgia Tech (2006-09) he helped coach the Yellow Jackets into the NCAA Tournament in 2007 and to seven victories over ranked teams.
+Included in the Jackets’ victories over ranked teams were wins over No. 4 ranked Wake Forest on January 31, 2009, No. 8 North Carolina on March 1, 2007 and No. 11 Duke on January 10, 2007.
+During his career at Georgia Tech, he helped develop the careers of eight players who have or who are playing in the NBA including first round draft choices Thaddeus Young, Derrick Favors, Iman Shumpert and second round picks Gani Lawal and Glen Rice, Jr.

 ASSOCIATE HEAD COACH AT TENNESSEE CHATTANOOGA